shunwatai/fiber-rest-boilerplate/README.md

 docker-compose -f compose-db.yaml up -d
 ```

-# Start the api server
+# Start the fiber api server
 ## For development
 Set the `env` to `local` in the `configs/<localhost/docker>.yaml`